IdleLands/idlelands.github.io/_docs/help/faq.md

 It does not.
 There may be a minor amount of offline progress in the future, but at this time there is no offline functionality.

+##### Q: What does syncing my account do?

+It makes it so, primarily, that you will not lose your account if you change machines, or if something else goes wrong.
+Please sync your account.

+##### Q: What does adding my Discord tag or IdleLands 3 Character Name do?

+These primarily grant you achievements based on certain things.
+Discord tag is primarily used by Patreon to grant you rewards based on your backer tier.
+Your IdleLands 3 character name will grant you achievements based on your achievements in IdleLands 3.

 ##### Q: I lost a fight with some dude and then stole his item in the next few minutes, how does that work?
 Didn't I die?

 Yes, you died.
 Then you were revived immediately, and granted the wonderful chance to pilfer that person fine head-resting-clothes.
 Events generally do not influence each other, so you can be best friends in one event, and then mortal enemies in the next.
 They're completely independent!